-A few years ago a preacher I know reportedly asked some fellow preachers how one went about getting an invitation to speak on one of those lectureships, for he would surely like to be on one!
-As a lectureship director, several men over the years have recommended themselves and offered their services as speakers or writers, but I have almost always thanked them politely and not invited them.
-Such brethren remind me of a twelve-year old fledgling song leader who tries to lead "The New Song" or of a new convert wanting to begin an immediate study of Revelation!
+A few years ago a preacher I know reportedly asked some fellow preachers how one went about getting an invitation to speak on "one of those lectureships," for he would surely like to be on one.
+As a lectureship director for more than two decades, several men over the years approached me, recommending themselves and offering their services as speakers or writers.
+I habitually thanked them politely and did not invite them.
+I have never felt comfortable asking congregations to invite me to preach in Gospel meetings.
+I have always thought that if they want me to come, they will call me.

-Though they may not have a string of degrees after their names or be the greatest orators, those men who preach God's Truth in humility and at great sacrifice because they would rather die than compromise it are nonetheless great in the eyes of God: "And whosoever shall exalt himself shall be humbled; and whosoever shall humble himself shall be exalted" (Mat.
+Though they may not have a string of degrees after their names or be the greatest orators, those men who preach God's Truth in humility and at great sacrifice (because they would rather die than compromise it) are nonetheless great in the eyes of God: "And whosoever shall exalt himself shall be humbled; and whosoever shall humble himself shall be exalted" (Mat.
 23:12).
 Jeremiah was just such a man.
 The proud man asks, when charged with great responsibility, "I thought you would never call."
 The humble servant, as Jeremiah, asks, "How can one of such mean ability possibly be equal to the task?"
 No suit of clothes ever looked better on a Gospel preacher than the suit of humility!
-Let us cultivate the beautiful and commendable trait advocated in Romans 12:3: "For I say, through the grace that was given me, to every man that is among you, not to think of himself more highly than he ought to think; but so to think as to think soberly, according as God hath dealt to each man a measure of faith."
+Let us cultivate the beautiful and commendable trait Paul enjoined: "For I say, through the grace that was given me, to every man that is among you, not to think of himself more highly than he ought to think; but so to think as to think soberly, according as God hath dealt to each man a measure of faith" (Rom.
+12:3).